Quoders/bizkaimoves_api/README.md

 # BizkaimovesApi

-## Learn more
+The backend that support Bizkaimoves application.

-Steps to create a SQLite database from GTFS files:
+## Generate a SQLite database from GTFS
+We use https://github.com/blinktaginc/node-gtfs to parse GTFS files into a SQLite database:

 - Create a gtfs_config file, it should looks something like this:

 ```